 At FCS, the attempt is made to serve the educational needs of a diverse population of students.
+The school as designated two teachers for student support in the Lower and Middle-Upper Schools, respectively, to assist struggling students.
+In addition, at times, accommodations such as extra time on tests, may be made for certain students with learning differences.
 However, due to a lack of specifically trained staff, funding, and facilities, as well as the rigorous nature of a classical curriculum, all children will be required to meet the same general academic standards as all other children in their grade level.
 Because of the possible need for special provisions, children with physical/motor limitations who do not necessarily have learning disabilities will be considered for admission on a case-by-case basis.